PEEK is one of the most popular high performance plastic materials currently on the market. But what makes PEEK such a dynamic material?

 - Dialysis pump filter: In dialysis, malfunction of the pumping mechanism causes severe problems and hence a good pump is required which is not effected by heat or cold.
 For this reason, PEEK, which has a high temperature resistance and low moisture absorption, is an apt choice.

 - Food drying: Processes requiring dehydration for the production of powders, pastes and granules demand temperatures as high as 150°C. Currently PET fabrics are used but when temperatures as high as 190°C are required along with the same characteristics and shrinkage level as PET, Polyetheretherketone is a very good option.

 - Feed drying: At the end of production, some animal foods are dried on a belt which reaches a temperature of 150°C. PEEK is the material often used in this application because of its high temperature resistance.

 - Pharmaceutical products including centrifuges and disc filters: Medical equipment is cleaned at temperatures reaching up to cleaned 150°C. Many plastic materials such as PA, PET, E-CTFE, PVDF can’t sustain such a high temperature.
 PEEK is extremely suitable for this kind of filter as it stays the same even at high temperatures and provides good flexibility.
 Moreover, it is less susceptible to contamination and is also available at an affordable price.

-- Vacuum belt filters: Vacuum belt filtration is a process where chemicals are de-watered and dried by being run through a filter on a belt.
+- Vacuum belt filters: Vacuum belt filtration is a process where chemicals are de-watered and dried.
+The drying process is accomplished by running the chemicals through a filter on a belt.
 Different kinds of chemical manufacturers like to use PEEK to make the filter itself more than polyester, which is less durable.
-There’s a ton of info on this process on the internet, watch this basic video to get an idea.

 The exclusive PEEK properties make this material suitable for a wide range of applications.
 As the demand grows, more applications are likely to come up in the near future.